microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_sqlsrv/day2/esu/_index.md

 Now that you have Windows Server 2012 R2 and/or SQL Server 2012 Arc-enabled, you are able to manage ESU licenses for these servers.

-- Navigate to the Azure Arc page
+- Navigate to the Azure Arc page.

   ![Screenshot Azure Arc navigate](./13.png)